Takeshi Ebisawa

+Background

+Ebisawa was born in 1964, in a middle-class family in Utsunomiya.
+He did not complete high school, worked in manual labor, and eventually became a construction manager.
+By the 2010s, he was involved in various industries across South Asia.
+According to journalist Jake Adelstein, Ebisawa was a confidence man.

-Criminal activities and arrest
+Criminal activities

 Since at least 2019, Ebisawa was under investigation by the U.S. Drug Enforcement Administration (DEA) for large-scale narcotics and weapons trafficking.
 Unbeknownst to him, he engaged with an undercover DEA agent posing as a trafficker, to whom he introduced his international network of criminal associates.
 Ebisawa conspired to broker the purchase of U.S.-made surface-to-air missiles and other heavy weaponry intended for ethnic armed groups in Myanmar.
 As partial payment for these weapons, he planned to distribute large quantities of heroin and methamphetamine in the United States, specifically targeting the New York market.

 In early 2020, Ebisawa informed undercover agents of his access to substantial quantities of nuclear materials, including uranium and weapons-grade plutonium, which he intended to sell.
 He provided photographs depicting substances with Geiger counters measuring radiation and lab analyses indicating the presence of thorium and uranium.
 These materials were sourced from Myanmar, with the expectation that they would be used in the development of nuclear weapons.

 Ebisawa was arrested in April 2022 in Manhattan during a DEA sting operation.
 He was charged with conspiring to traffic nuclear materials, narcotics, and weapons.
-On January 8, 2025, he pleaded guilty in Manhattan federal court to charges of conspiring to sell nuclear materials from Myanmar to Iran, as well as being involved in drug trafficking and weapons-related crimes, which carry a mandatory minimum sentence of 10 years in prison and the possibility of life imprisonment.
+On 8 January 2025, he pleaded guilty in Manhattan federal court to charges of conspiring to sell nuclear materials from Myanmar to Iran, as well as being involved in drug trafficking and weapons-related crimes, which carry a mandatory minimum sentence of 10 years in prison and the possibility of life imprisonment.
+Ebisawa was sentenced to 20 years imprisonment on 3 March 2026.

+American prosecutors stated that Ebisawa was a leader in the Japanese mafia, or yakuza.
+However, according to Adelstein, Ebisawa was not a yakuza but may have been mistaken for such.